Oman travel guide

 Local laws reflect the fact that Oman is an Islamic country.
 You should respect local traditions, customs, laws and religions at all times and be aware of your actions to ensure that they don’t offend, especially during the holy month of Ramadan or if you intend to visit religious areas.
 Women should dress modestly in public areas.
 Clothes should cover the tops of the arms and legs, and underwear should not be visible.
 You should not wear swimming attire in public areas, except on tourist beaches or swimming pools.
 Women wearing shorts, or tight-fitting clothes, are likely to attract attention.

 Reported cases of sexual assault against foreign women are low.
+Personal attacks, including sexual assault and rape, are relatively rare, but do happen.
 Female visitors and residents should take care when walking or travelling alone.
 You should maintain at least the same level of personal security awareness as you would in the UK.

 Hobbies that involve cameras and binoculars like bird watching and plane spotting may be misunderstood - particularly if you are near military sites, government buildings and airports.